ZygyGames/slate/source/index.html.md

 # Users

 Use this endpoint to return the attributes of users.
-This includes the ids of their related associations.

 ## Show